fraz3alpha/running-challenges/website/_posts/2018-07-21-firefox-support.markdown

 Quite a few of you have been waiting for this, so we are pleased to announce that there is now a version of the Chrome extension available for Firefox!
-Firefox addo-ns are very similar to Chrome extensions and we were able to convert the bits of code that weren't compatible into something that works in both browsers.
+Firefox add-ons are very similar to Chrome extensions and we were able to convert the bits of code that weren't compatible into something that works in both browsers.

 Publishing a Firefox add-on also has the added bonus of being available for